MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

-# Stop processing transactions after a certain slot
+# Stop processing transactions / stop the network after a certain slot

-This PR describes the feature to stop processing transactions after a certain slot, to be used in the Berkeley hard fork.
+This PR describes the feature to stop processing transactions and to stop the network after a certain slot, to be used in the Berkeley hard fork.

 ## Summary

 Transactions come from a client or the gossip network and are processed by BPs and SNARK workers to be included in blocks.
+These blocks are propagated through the network and validated by other participants.

-In this RFC, the procedure to stop processing any new transactions after a certain slot is described.
-This is, any blocks produced after that slot will include no transaction at all, and no fee payments.
+In this RFC, the procedure to stop processing any new transactions and to stop the network after a certain slot is described.
+This is, we define two
+slots: the first one is the slot after which any blocks produced will include no transaction at all and no fee payments, and the second one is the slot after which no blocks are produced and blocks received are rejected.

 ## Motivation